fred2167/Personal-Project/BlockBuster/README.md

 - Inventories(Movies) are also stored the same as factories with self-registering feature.

+## Hierarchy

+- Each class can be extended and stored without modifying original code.

 - Inventory
   - Movie
     - Comedy
     - Classical
     - Drama

+- MediaType
-- MediaType -> DVD
+  - DVD

+- Person
-- Person -> Customer
+  - Customer

 - Transaction
   - Return